Benchmarking quantum devices beyond classical capabilities: Concluding remarks

 \textit{Acknowledgement.} It is a pleasure to thank Jakub Czartowski for fruitful discussions and Nadir Samos de Buruaga for several useful comments.
 Furthermore, we acknowledge Pedro Ribeiro and Rodrigo Pereira for a collaboration on an earlier project \cite{Nadir2024fidelity}, which offered valuable context for this work.
-Supported by the National Science Centre, Poland, under the contract number 2021/03/Y/ST2/00193 within the Quant-ERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+We acknowledge funding by the European Union under ERC Advanced Grant TAtypic, Project No. 101142236, and by the National Science Centre, Poland, under Contract No. 2021/03/Y/ST2/00193 within the QuantERA II Programme, which has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.
+RB acknowledges support by the National Science Centre, Poland, under the contract number 2023/50/E/ST2/00472.
 RK acknowledges the financial support of the European Union under the REFRESH – Research Excellence For Region Sustainability and High-tech Industries project number CZ.10.03.01/00/22\_003/0000048 via the Operational Programme Just Transition.

 \onecolumngrid